Updated December 2015

 - Volunteer Faculty: 921

-- 18 high school students in Sedgwick County participated in activities during Fiscal Year 2014 that encouraged them to consider careers in health care, math and science.
-These events were hosted by the University of Kansas Area Health Education Center.
+- 18 high school students in Sedgwick County participated in activities during the 2013-14 school year that encouraged them to consider careers in health care, math and science.
+These events were hosted by the KU Area Health Education Center.

-- Wichita High School is one of 17 schools statewide that used Mini Medical School in FY14, a resource kit for upper level high school teachers in the biological sciences.
+- Wichita High School is one of 17 schools statewide that used Mini Medical School during the 2013-14 school year, a resource kit for upper level high school teachers in the biological sciences.
 The kit is designed to supplement and enhance their curriculum while simultaneously introducing students to various aspects of the health field through fun and exciting projects.
 Mini Medical School was created by the KU Area Health Education Center and features physicians and experts from KU Medical Center and Kansas State University.

 - Wichita State University is one of 10 campuses involved with Kansas Institutional Development Award Network of Biomedical Research Excellence (K-INBRE), a multidisciplinary program to enhance Kansas' research capacity through faculty development, retention and infrastructure, as well as inspire undergraduate researchers to pursue careers in biomedical research.
 KU Medical Center serves as the lead institution, and Douglas Wright, Ph.D., serves as the program director.

 - Sedgwick County is part of the Southcentral Medical Education Network with Greg Thomas, MD, and Marla Ullom-Minnich, MD,, a resident of McPherson and Moundridge, respectively, serving as the Medical Education Director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.